Home /Blog / Essential Items for a More Comfortable Day on the Water

 What to Look For:

-- Material: Fabrics like polyester, nylon, wool and silk are better at blocking UV rays than bleached cotton.
-Some materials are specially treated with UV-absorbing chemicals during manufacturing, which enhances their protective properties.
+• Material: Polyester, nylon, wool, and silk block UV rays better than bleached cotton.
+Some fabrics are treated with UV-absorbing chemicals for added protection.

 Top Picks:

-- Kokatat Destination Paddling Shirt - Lightweight and perfect for warm weather paddling and kayak fishing.
-UPF 30+ with full front zipper and ventilation.
+1. Kokatat Destination Paddling Shirt — Lightweight and ideal for warm-weather paddling and fishing.
+UPF 30+ with a full front zipper and ventilation.

-- Kokatat X-Jacket - Versatile enough to be worn alone or with a base layer.
-Features four-way stretch nylon and UPF 50+ protection.
+3. Kokatat X-Jacket — Wear alone or over a base layer.
+Four-way stretch nylon with UPF 50+ protection.

-- Immersion Research Thick Skin Pants - Keep you warm and dry with a soft double-sided fleece baselayer and a 40+ UPF rating.
+4. Immersion Research Thick Skin Pants — Warm and dry with a double-sided fleece baselayer and UPF 40+ rating.

-- Immersion Research Women's Thick Skin Pants - The same awesome performance and construction as those above, designed specifically for women’s bodies.
+5. Immersion Research Women's Thick Skin Pants — Same performance and construction, designed for women.

-Ready to gear up properly?
-Stop by our store or give us a call.
-We’ll get you set up with gear that complements your boat and your paddling goals — all while offering the expert paddling advice we’ve been known for over the last 47 years.
+Ready to gear up?
+Stop by the store or give us a call.
+We'll match you with gear that fits your boat and your paddling goals — backed by the expert advice we've been known for since 1977.

 For the love of paddling, since 1977.